wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-discover/includes/create-analysis.md

 ## Exclusions

 Not all scheduled meetings are business-related.
 People often have personal appointments and block out time on their calendar.
-When doing analysis in Workplace Analytics, there also may be excessively long or large meetings you don’t want to include, or attendees who haven't responded or have responded as "tentative."
+When doing analysis in Workplace Analytics, you might want to exclude excessively long or large meetings, or attendees who haven't responded or have responded as "tentative."

 Workplace Analytics has a built-in solution to address these issues called **Exclusions**.
 Analysts can use meeting or attendee exclusions to create specific rules for which meetings or attendees to include while adding each rule to a dropdown list of rules for specific analyses.